Hashem El-Serag: Publications and media

-El-Serag has more than 550 published papers to his credit, including in notable journals such as the New England Journal of Medicine, JAMA, Annals of Internal Medicine, Archives of Internal Medicine, Gastroenterology, Hepatology, and GUT.
-The seminal work on HCC, published in the New England Journal of Medicine, Rising Incidence of Hepatocellular Carcinoma in the United States, has been cited approximately 3400 times.
-He has a H. index of 137.
-In addition, he was the Associate Editor of Gastroenterology, the leading specialty journal, and Editor-in-Chief of Clinical Gastroenterology and Hepatology (2012-2017).
+El-Serag has more than 550 published papers to his credit, including in the New England Journal of Medicine, JAMA, Annals of Internal Medicine, Archives of Internal Medicine, Gastroenterology, Hepatology, and GUT.
+Published in the New England Journal of Medicine, Rising Incidence of Hepatocellular Carcinoma in the United States, has been cited approximately 3400 times.
+He has a H. index of 153.
+In addition, he was the Associate Editor of Gastroenterology and Editor-in-Chief of Clinical Gastroenterology and Hepatology (2012-2017).

 Dr. El-Serag is co-author of the book Contemporary Diagnosis and Management of Upper GI Disorders.